 February 1 for fall admissions.

 September 1 for spring admissions.

-Students who have questions or would like guidance before making a formal application can send their query at firstname.lastname@example.org.
+Students who have questions or would like guidance before making a formal application can send their query to Samantha Williams, Graduate Programs Coordinator at Samantha.D.Williams@uvm.edu.
 You can also quickly verify the feasibility of your admission into our program by clicking on Minimum Requirements for Admission.